tscolari/gormalert/README.md

 and give you a way to be warned about them.

 This currently only supports Postgres as the dialect.
-(The limitation is pretty much in the scan detection, e.g. does this explain contains "Seq Scan"?)
+(The limitation is pretty much in the scan detection, e.g. Does this explain contains "Seq Scan"?)

 ## Usage